nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`

+### Scheduling an appointment: `schedule`

+Schedules an appointment for a client in the address book.

+Format: `schedule NAME d/DATE_AND_TIME [note/NOTES]`

+* The given date must fall on a weekday.
+* The given time must be on the hour between 0900 and 1700.
+* Format for the date and time must be in yyyy-MM-dd HHmm.
+* The field for notes is optional.

+Examples:
+* `schedule John Doe d/2024-10-14 1200`
+* `schedule Betsy Crowe d/2024-10-14 1300 note/first appointment`

 ### Listing all persons : `list`